Estradiol enanthate: Available forms

-A 6 mg estradiol enantate and 90 mg DHPA formulation was also studied, but was never marketed.
-The combination of estradiol enantate and DHPA has also been studied at other doses ranging from 5 to 50 mg estradiol enantate and 75 to 200 mg DHPA.
+A 6 mg estradiol enanthate and 90 mg DHPA formulation was also studied, but was never marketed.
+The combination of estradiol enanthate and DHPA has also been studied at other doses ranging from 5 to 50 mg estradiol enanthate and 75 to 200 mg DHPA.

-The combination of estradiol enantate and DHPA is provided in ampoules at estradiol enantate concentrations of 5 mg/mL and 10 mg/mL.
+The combination of estradiol enanthate and DHPA is provided in ampoules at estradiol enanthate concentrations of 5 mg/mL and 10 mg/mL.

 Contraindications

 Contraindications of estrogens include coagulation problems, cardiovascular diseases, liver disease, and certain hormone-sensitive cancers such as breast cancer and endometrial cancer, among others.

 Side effects

-The side effects of estradiol enantate are the same as those of estradiol.
+The side effects of estradiol enanthate are the same as those of estradiol.
 Examples of such side effects include breast tenderness and enlargement, nausea, bloating, edema, headache, and melasma.
-The combination of estradiol enantate and DHPA as a combined injectable contraceptive has shown no adverse effects on liver function, lipid metabolism, or coagulation.
+The combination of estradiol enanthate and DHPA as a combined injectable contraceptive has shown no adverse effects on liver function, lipid metabolism, or coagulation.

-A Brazilian case report of a prolactinoma in a transgender woman treated with 10 mg estradiol enantate every 2 weeks exists.
-While DHPA was not mentioned in this instance, estradiol enantate is normally formulated in combination with DHPA including in Brazil.
+A Brazilian case report of a prolactinoma in a transgender woman treated with 10 mg estradiol enanthate every 2 weeks exists.
+While DHPA was not mentioned in this instance, estradiol enanthate is normally formulated in combination with DHPA including in Brazil.